-General Facility Description

-This facility is a typical coal bed methane production facility in which groundwater is pumped from a coal bearing formation resulting in the release of methane from the coal bed.
+General Description: This facility is a typical coal bed methane production facility in which groundwater is pumped from a coal bearing formation resulting in the release of methane from the coal bed.
 The permit authorizes the discharge to the surface of groundwater produced in this way provided the effluent quality is in compliance with effluent limits that are established by this permit.
 In developing effluent limits, all federal and state regulations and standards have been considered and the most stringent requirements incorporated into the permit.
-The EPA Effluent Guidelines and Standards for Oil and Gas Extraction Point Source Category (Part 435, Subpart E) predate the development of coal bed methane extraction technology; however the technology is similar enough to conventional gas extraction that, in the professional judgment of the WDEQ, this effluent limit guideline is appropriately applied to coal bed methane gas production.
+The effluent limits established in this permit are based upon Wyoming Water Quality Rules and Regulations, Chapters 1 and 2 and other evaluations conducted by WDEQ related to this industry.
 This permit does not cover activities associated with discharges of drilling fluids, acids, stimulation waters or other fluids derived from the drilling or completion of the wells.

-The permittee has chosen options 2 and 1A of the coal bed methane permitting options.
-Under option 2 (outfalls 001 - 028, 032 - 043), the produced water is immediately discharged to a class 2 or 3 receiving stream which is eventually tributary to a class 2AB perennial water of the state.
-Under option 1A (outfalls 029 - 031), the produced water is discharged to off-channel pits.
-The permit establishes effluent limits for the end of pipe, which are protective of all the designated uses defined in Chapter 1 of Wyoming Water Quality Rules and Regulations.
+DEQ Option and Designated Uses: The permittee has chosen option 2 of the coal bed methane permitting options.
+Under this permitting option, the produced water is immediately discharged to a class 2 or class 3 receiving stream which is eventually tributary to a class 2AB perennial water of the state.
+The permit establishes effluent limits for the end of pipe, which are protective of all the designated uses defined in Wyoming Water Quality Rules and Regulations, Chapter 1.
 This may include drinking water, game and non-game fish, fish consumption, aquatic life other than fish, recreation, agriculture, wildlife, industry and scenic value.
-In addition, the permit establishes an irrigation monitoring point (IMP1 listed in Table 1 of the permit below).
-The irrigation diversion/use on Wild Horse Creek from the permitted facility.
-An IMP differs from an irrigation compliance point (ICP) in that the IMP does not establish effluent limits.
-IMP sampling is for data-gathering purposes only.